Buckwheat Bread (Vegan, Gluten Free Recipe)

 This healthy recipe for buckwheat bread is made with plant-based ingredients and no eggs!

-Hulled Buckwheat Flour: Buckwheat flour can be found at your local health food store.
+- Hulled Buckwheat Flour: Buckwheat bread flour can be found at your local health food store.
 It’s typically near the alternative flours like chickpea flour or almond flour.
 Homemade buckwheat flour is quick and easy to make too!
 Simply blend buckwheat groats in a food processor or high-speed blender until they become a fine powder.
+(Learn more: How To Cook Buckwheat).

-Instant Yeast: Instant yeast needs less time to rise than active dry yeast.
+- Instant Yeast: Instant yeast needs less time to rise than active dry yeast.
 It doesn’t need to rehydrate either.
 You can throw it right into the dry ingredients!
-Buckwheat bread with yeast produces a light and fluffy loaf.
+Dairy free buckwheat bread with yeast produces a light and fluffy loaf.

-Light Olive Oil: Olive oil enhances the flavor and texture of the bread.
+- Light Olive Oil: Olive oil enhances the flavor and texture in this bread with buckwheat flour recipe.
 It also gives the bread a light and soft texture.

 🔪 Instructions

-Here’s how to make this buckwheat flour bread recipe in just six simple steps.
+Here’s how to make this buckwheat flour bread recipe with yeast in just six simple steps.

 Prep Loaf Tin: Line a loaf pan with baking paper.
 Set aside.
 Make Flax Egg: In a small bowl, mix the flaxseed and water.
 Set it aside for 5 minutes so it can thicken.